the-link2012/spawner_tweaker/README.md

 `/scoreboard players set $prime_range spawner_tweaker <range>`<br>
 Default of -1, cubical range to prime spawners in, with negative numbers being infinite (ex.
 100 would be a 200 sized cube centered on the player)<br>
 `/scoreboard players set $reselect_ticks spawner_tweaker <ticks>`<br>
 Default of 20, minimum of 1.
-How many ticks it takes for tweaker to select a new spawner if you look at a different one.<br>
+How many ticks it takes for tweaker to select a new spawner<br>
 `/execute positioned <x> <y> <z> run function spawner_tweaker:bulk_edit/trigger_update`<br>
 Forces an id update for the spawner at that location (only updates SpawnPotentials).<br>
 `/execute positioned <x> <y> <z> run function spawner_tweaker:bulk_edit/trigger_update`<br>